isomerpages/moe-plmgss/_about-us/Our School/Our Songs.md

 Our PL-Lites we send to lead and bless <br>
 From Paya Lebar MGS (2*)

-(This new Stanza is written for PL100 by Mrs Winnie Tan,  <br>
+(This new Stanza is written for PL100 by Mrs Winnie Tan,&nbsp; <br>
 Principal 1972-1997)